Skip to content

 OpenAI

 OpenAI is the default backend for K8sGPT.
 We recommend using OpenAI first if you are new to K8sGPT and if you have an account on OpenAI.
-OpenAI comes with the access to powerful language models such as GPT-3.5-Turbo, GPT-4.
+OpenAI comes with the access to powerful language models such as GPT-4.
 If you are looking for a powerful and easy-to-use language modeling service, OpenAI is a great option.

 Cohere